dalenguyen/urls-checker/readme.md

     error: [['url', 'message'], [...]],          // Could be certificate / authenticate error }
 ```

+## Note

+* The current number of link that this package can check is 400.
+* The second parameter - 'main-domain' - is OPTIONAL.
+Because when you check a page http://example.com/bla-bla-bla.
+You will need the base domain to get the absolute URL of images or relative paths inside your page.

 ## Urls Checker for the whole website